wp-plugins/easy-quiz/readme.txt

 If you agree with these statements, you are a good man.` Publish it and browse to the published page.

+This creates a quiz with two true-or-false questions.
+The answers for both questions are "True".

+= A more useful example, perhaps? =

+Here we go:
+`This is a quiz about the wonderful WordPress blogging platform.
+[ezquiz]
+title:WordPress is free and priceless
+help: All things good about WordPress
+q: WordPress is priceless.
+a: true
+q: WordPress is free.
+a: true
+q: WordPress is worthless.
+a: false
+[/ezquiz]
+If you agree with these statements, you are a good man.`

+= A little explanation of the example will help. =

+Each line within the `[ezquiz]...[/ezquiz]` block contains a label (like `title:`) and some text.
+It may be easiest to cut and paste the example above on a test page and see how it is rendered.

+The label `title:` lets you specify a title for your quiz page.
+If you don't specify it, the title defaults to *"Easy Quiz"*.

+The `help:` label is a little help text to your readers.
+Its default value is *"Choose True or False.
+At the end of the quiz, you will get your score."*

+The label `q:` (or `ques:` or `question:`) is optional.
+It is to specify a question.
+You could just give statements, which will be rendered as questions.

+The answer (with a label `a:` or `ans:` or `answer:`) is optional as well.
+If you don't give an answer, it is assumed to be *true*.
+In other words, the question statement is assumed to be true.
+The possible values are *true* or *false* (in lowercase).

 == Change Log ==

+* V2.00: Major improvements.
+[Mar 5, 2013]
 * V1.20: Bug fixes (Fatal error: Call-time pass-by-reference has been removed).
 [Jan 30, 2013]
 * V1.10: Adding more features.
 [Sep 30, 2012]
 * V1.00: Initial release.
 [Sep 10, 2012]